 Example account structures

-- Example 1: 1-1-1 relationship for an accountHolder, a balanceAccount, and a paymentInstrument.
+- A 1-1-1 relationship with one accountHolder, one balanceAccount, and one paymentInstrument.

 Many of the actions and events within the Balance Platform API are asynchronous.
 These events include payments, captures, and refunds.
 You need to rely on notification webhooks to receive these events.